-It is recommended to request from DFO, a review of the Project using the Request for Review form, available on DFO's Request a review of your project near water website.
+The proponent must first request from DFO, a review of the Project using the Request for Review form, available on DFO's Request a review of your project near water website.
+This request can be made as soon as sufficient information is known regarding how the proposed project may affect fish and fish habitat.
+Following review, DFO will make a decision whether an authorization under the Fisheries Act will be required and will instruct the proponent to submit the appropriate application.

 An authorization will be required if DFO considers that the Project may result in the death of fish (paragraph 34.4(2)(b)) or in harmful alteration, disruption or destruction of fish habitat (paragraph 35(2)(b)).
-In order to seek an authorization, the Proponent must submit an application to the Minister of Fisheries and Oceans in accordance with the Authorizations Concerning Fish and Fish Habitat Protection Regulations (hereafter the Fish and Fish Habitat Regulations).
+In order to seek an authorization, the proponent must submit an application to the Minister of Fisheries and Oceans in accordance with the Authorizations Concerning Fish and Fish Habitat Protection Regulations (hereafter the Fish and Fish Habitat Regulations).
 This application is transmitted to the relevant regional office of DFO.